rvanderwerf/grails-video/README.md

 Managing Video formats
-Shells and runs ffmpeg to transcode video into common format Users can upload anything you can throw at ffmpeg, the most common video transcoding engine available (You can plug something else in without too much trouble)
+Shells and runs ffmpeg to transcode video into common format Users can upload anything you can throw at ffmpeg, the most common video transcoding engine available (You can plug something else in without tversoo much trouble)
 Uses YAMDI to extract metadata from video
 Uses ffprobe to extract mp4 data from footer and move to front of file to make streaming work Has support out of the box for Flowplayer and Jw-Flv